 The wrong kind of noise – such as noise from a TV, or street noise – can easily disrupt sleep, keeping your child up or waking them throughout the night.
 Limit the amount of noise in your child’s bedroom by installing soundproofing curtains or playing white-noise or calming music to help them fall asleep.

 Surprisingly, temperature is one of the most important factors affecting sleep.
 A sleep environment that is too hot or too cold can cause increased restlessness and wakefulness in children, decreasing REM sleep and causing a myriad of issues.
 Your child’s bedroom should be cool (approximately 18°C) to ensure they can get a good nights sleep.

 Sleep is closely connected with mental health.
 If you feel you’re doing all of the things listed above, but your child is still experiencing restless nights – there may be an underlying psychological issue.

 Most children will likely experience psychological sleep disturbances – such as stress, anxiety, separation anxiety , fear of the dark, or nightmares – at some point in their life.
 These psychological issues can be caused by many things, including stress, attachment issues, trauma, changes in routine – or even just an over-active imagination.

 Mindfulness activities like yoga or meditation can help children unwind and clear their mind before bed, as well as encouraging children to talk openly about their feelings.

-However, while some children may grow out of things like nightmares, there are other psychological issues that may continue to disrupt their rest if not treated properly.
+However, while some children may grow out nightmares, there are other psychological issues that may continue to disrupt their rest if not treated properly.
 If you suspect your child is suffering from a psychological issue that is causing them distress and impacting their wellbeing, it’s important you seek professional guidance as soon as possible.